-In Vietnam, it's harder than usual to do backlink properly, at least not the way you are used to when doing backlinks in other countries.
-Most website owners in Vietnam do not want to put backlinks to other websites other than their own (unless paid to do so).
-Due to the very strict government's control over multimedia content, there is no equivalent of medium.com or similar community-based article website in Vietnam.
+In Vietnam, it's harder than usual to do backlinks properly, at least not the way you are used to when doing backlinks in other countries.
+Most website owners in Vietnam do not want to put backlinks to websites other than their own (unless paid to do so).
+Due to the very strict government's control over multimedia content, there is no equivalent of medium.com or similar community-based article websites in Vietnam.

 If you are lucky enough to do SEO for English websites in Vietnam then you are in luck, you can still have access to all the backlink resources.
-However, since most of these backlinks will not be from Vietnam based website, the regional/locality factor may be affected.
+However, since most of these backlinks will not be from Vietnam-based websites, the regional/locality factor may be affected.

 For the reason above, Content is King when doing SEO in Vietnam.
-Carefully written contents which focus on the users will help you attract more visitors to your website (and people do have a habit of sharing interesting links via Facebook in Vietnam).
-Instead of focusing on short, generic keywords you should also pay attention to the long, specific keywords which are usually less competitive and can yield higher conversion rate.
+Carefully written content that focuses on the users will help you attract more visitors to your website (and people do have a habit of sharing interesting links via Facebook in Vietnam).
+Instead of focusing on short, generic keywords, you should also pay attention to the long, specific keywords which are usually less competitive and can yield higher conversion rates.

-For example, during the first months of the year 2017, there was one murder case of a Vietnamese young girl named "Nhật Linh" in Japan which made a huge news.
-There have been many websites that were able to capture this trend by offering related contents such as:
+For example, during the first months of the year 2017, there was one murder case of a Vietnamese young girl named "Nhật Linh" in Japan which made huge news.
+There have been many websites that we're able to capture this trend by offering related content such as:

 There are also other smaller, local social networks but most cannot compare with Facebook.
 One noteworthy "social" network is Zalo, which is actually more comparable to Viber and Snapchat but it's quickly gaining fame and users and is becoming the most used Instant Message app in Vietnam.